Rosita Butterfield: Politics

 In 1984, Butterfield became the first woman elected as a Member of Parliament in the Turks and Caicos, as a representative for the constituency of Kew, North Caicos.
 In 1986, she was appointed as Deputy Speaker of the House, serving until 1988.
 Between 1987 and 1988, she acted as chair of the Employment Bill Committee.
 In 1988, she became an appointed Member of Parliament (called the Legislative Assembly at that time), representing the Progressive National Party and served in that capacity until 1991, when she was elected as the first woman Speaker of the House.
 In 1992, Butterfield was the title of Member of the Order of the British Empire (MBE) by Queen Elizabeth II.
-Between 1991 and 1993, while she served Speaker, Butterfield also was a Justice of the Peace in the Turks and Caicos Islands and acted as president of the Commonwealth Parliamentary Association, Turks and Caicos branch.
+Between 1991 and 1993, while she served as Speaker, Butterfield also was a Justice of the Peace in the Turks and Caicos Islands and acted as president of the Commonwealth Parliamentary Association, Turks and Caicos branch.
 After her term in politics ended, Butterfield returned to the family business, serving as chief executive officer.